DanielBMarkham/Info-Ops/manuscript/chapter11.md

 In the next section I'll introduce a free tool and we'll start talking about managing all of this in our day-to-day work.
 But for a lot of situations, Keep It Simple, Silly!
 Socrates wasn't a dork.
 Don't be a dork.

 But first we need to know and use Master Models.

+{blurb, class: information}

+### Did you get it?

+We're done learning how to take apart conversations and data into their little pieces.
+Keeping track of how the pieces relate to one another will let us take a small number of pieces and put them back together in new ways to ask questions we would have never thought of otherwise.

+{/blurb}